Code-Institute-Submissions/MS1_portfolio_website/README.md

 ![Portfolio website](readme-testing/portfoliowebsite-responsive.png)

-This website presents my portfolio website, to present myself as a web developer.
+This website is my portfolio website to present myself as a web developer.
 I wanted a portfolio website for a while but never started it.
 This project was a good opportunity to create my portfolio website with a self-written code, to show my skills.
 The website shows my resume, where you get to know me more.
 The website provides information about my skills, education and personal information.